NetGalley Review | Author’s Experience Joining a NetGalley Co-Op

 Like many authors and artists, I put my soul into my work, and I’m always extremely anxious when I know a new review is coming in.
 This experience helped me toughen my skin a little and brush off criticism.

 People don’t like my cover?
 Eh, oh well.
-I’m still proud of what I’ve created, and I have zero regrets about deciding to not use a generic stock image instead.
+I’m still proud of what I’ve created, and I have zero regrets about deciding to not use a generic (cough—forgettable) stock image instead.
 If I could go back in time, I’d still publish my same cover.
+A lot of people have commented that they recognize my books because the covers are memorable, and that’s exactly what I was going for, so they’re serving their intended purpose and standing out from the crowd.

 One-star review?
 Ouch, but okay.
 That person didn’t like the book, but that happens.
 And the novel was good enough to win the Literary Titan Gold Book Award earlier this year, so I need to step back from the negativity and focus on the accomplishment, not the one person who disliked it.
 Can’t please everyone.
 (That’s so hard to drill into the head of a chronic people-pleaser!)